qassistio/docs/docs/cloud-providers/preparing-azure.md

 [^1]: QAssist uses those resource providers to check and provision machines, [Learn more](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider).
 [^2]: QAssist will only create machines in the resource group configured, [Learn more](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups).
 [^3]: The virtual network allows communication between the bridge and the machines, [Learn more](https://learn.microsoft.com/en-us/azure/virtual-network/quick-create-portal).
+[^4]: A NAT gateway is required for machines to access the internet
-[^4]: `Web App For Containers` is a fast and cost-effective way to get the bridge up and running
+[^5]: `Web App For Containers` is a fast and cost-effective way to get the bridge up and running